 Which first aid qualifications are eligible for blended learning with TQUK?

-- TQUK Level 2 Award in Cardiopulmonary Resuscitation and Automated External Defibrillation (QCF)
+- TQUK Level 2 Award in Cardiopulmonary Resuscitation and Automated External Defibrillation (RQF)

-- TQUK Level 3 Award in First Aid At Work (QCF)
+- TQUK Level 3 Award in First Aid At Work (RQF)

-- TQUK Level 3 Award in Paediatric First Aid (QCF)
+- TQUK Level 3 Award in Paediatric First Aid (RQF)

-- TQUK Level 3 Award in Emergency Paediatric First Aid (QCF)
+- TQUK Level 3 Award in Emergency Paediatric First Aid (RQF)

 I am not currently a TQUK centre.
 How can I apply for blended learning?

-Can I access a demo of the TQUK blended learning system?
+Can I access a demonstration of the TQUK blended learning system?

-Yes.
-TQUK requires access to your blended learning content prior to learning taking place to review content but you may certainly use your own blended learning system.
+Yes, however TQUK will require access to your blended learning content prior to learning taking place to review content.

 Are there any changes to the classroom-based assessment?

-Current centres who do not offer the qualifications will need to complete a simple qualification approval form, alongside notifying us of your intent to offer blended learning.
+Current centres that do not offer the qualifications will need to complete a qualification approval form alongside notifying TQUK of your intent to offer blended learning.